atebitftw/zart/README.md

 	> open the mailbox

-Some of my most memorable early gaming experiences were playing Infocom interactive fiction games.
+Some of my most memorable early gaming experiences were playing Infocom interactive fiction (IF) games.
 I also love programming and so decided to write my own interpreter in Dart.

 This project is a labor of love.